hasura/learn-graphql/tutorials/frontend/svelte-apollo/tutorial-site/content/queries/2-create-query.md

 + const todos = query(GET_MY_TODOS);
 ```

-query fetches the data and returns result values as readable store.
-We can access the fetched data using.
+query fetches the data and returns a readable store of result values.
+In this case, we can access the query results using `$todos`.

 Let's remove the mock `todos` data which was used to populate sample data and use the data fetched with graphql query.